First on CNN: Biden to nominate Ketanji Brown Jackson to be first Black woman to sit on Supreme Court

 Jackson penned more than 500 opinions in the eight years she spent on the district court.

-Before Biden even picked a nominee, GOP senators and Senate candidates were already concluding that she'd be far left, throwing cold water on the names floated as being on Biden's potential short list and calling for a slow confirmation process.
+Even before Biden nominated Jackson, GOP senators and Senate candidates were already concluding that she'd be far left, throwing cold water on the names floated as being on Biden's potential short list and calling for a slow confirmation process.
 Still, Republicans are limited in their ability to block a Supreme Court nominee, and Jackson may win the support of some GOP senators.

 Sens.
 Lisa Murkowski of Alaska, Lindsey Graham of South Carolina and Susan Collins of Maine all voted for Jackson last summer when she was confirmed as a circuit court judge on the US Court of Appeals for the District of Columbia, the second most important court in the country.

-Note: This story has been updated with additional developments, reaction and background information.